taimos/aws-authenticate/README.md

 `eval "$(aws-authenticate auth --role MyRole --roleAccount 123456789012)"`

+To assume a role in another account using a different policy, call:

+`eval "$(aws-authenticate auth --role MyRole --roleAccount 123456789012 --roleSessionPolicy 'arn:aws:iam::aws:policy/AdministratorAccess')"`

 To clear all AWS related environment variable and use the defaults, call:

 `eval "$(aws-authenticate clear)"`